TEAM 1 – Philippe Charron – Genomics and Pathophysiology of Myocardial Diseases: from Monogenic to Complex Diseases

 CLINICAL AND SCIENTIFIC CONTEXT OF THE RESEARCH PROJECT

-Cardiomyopathies and channelopathies, which constitute the two major subgroups of Hereditary Cardiac Diseases, are the leading causes of sudden cardiac death and heart failure in young patients (<40 years) especially in athletes.
-Despite improvement in the management of these diseases, through pharmacological drugs, devices and heart transplant, new knowledge about underlying genetic causes, pathways and pathophysiology is required to identify new therapeutic targets or strategies and to better prevent the devastating complications of these diseases.
+Cardiomyopathies and channelopathies, the two major subgroups of hereditary cardiac diseases, are the principal causes of sudden cardiac death and heart failure in young patients (<40 years), especially in athletes.
+Despite improvements in the care of these diseases, thanks to pharmacological drugs, implantable cardioverter defibrillators and cardiac transplantation, new knowledge on the underlying genetic causes, on metabolic pathways and physiopathology are needed to identify new targets or therapeutic strategies and to better prevent the devastating complications of these pathologies.

-Moreover, recent advances about the causes of these diseases (especially sarcomeric and ion channel genes variants) led to a new understanding of the complex interplay between genetic architecture (rare and frequent variants) as well as interactions with environmental factors (such as sport, myocarditis, drugs) or gender.
-This new knowledge and paradigm has important consequences for the global understanding of the physiology of sarcomeric proteins and ion channels as well as for the pathophysiology of complex diseases such as heart failure and arrhythmia.
+In addition, recent advances in the understanding of the diseases’ causes (in particular in the sarcomeric and ionic canal genes’ variants) led to a new comprehension of the complex interaction between genetic architecture (rare, mutation, and frequent variants) and environmental factors (sport, myocarditis, drugs) or patients’ gender.
+These new knowledge and new paradigm have important consequences on the global understanding of the sarcomeric and ionic canal proteins’ physiology as well as on the physiopathology of complex diseases such as heart failure and arrythmia.

-For more than 15 years our group has been involved in deciphering the genetic and cellular mechanisms underlying the development of cardiomyopathies and channelopathies.
-We have recently identified new rare or frequent genetic variants involved in these diseases through genome wide association or sequencing strategies.
-Underlying signaling pathways are studied and new therapeutic approaches are starting based on the new knowledge.
-Meantime, translational approaches including genetic testing and high throughput resequencing have been developed in clinical practice in order to improve medical management of patients and their families through personalized medicine.
+Since more than 20 years, our group is interested in deciphering the genetic and cellular mechanisms underlying the development of cardiomyopathies and channelopathies.
+We recently identified new rare and frequent variants implied in these diseases through genomic strategies of association analyses (GWAS) or sequencing.
+We study underlying signaling pathways and initiate new therapeutic strategies based on these scientific advances.
+Simultaneously, we develop, in clinical practice, translational approaches implying genetic testing and high throughput resequencing, to improve medical care of the patients and their

 Team 1 focuses its research program on 4 research axes:

-• To translate the new knowledge into clinical practice, especially through genetic testing and high throughput resequencing, to develop personalized medicine.
+- Transfer new knowledge on genetics and physiopathology in clinical practice, notably through genetic testing, and high throughput resequencing, to develop personalized medicine

-• To identify key-players (rare and frequent genetic variants, signaling pathways) in cardiomyopathies and channelopathies through genomics and omics approaches.
+- Identify key-actors (rare and frequent genetic variants, signaling pathways) in cardiomyopathies and channelopathies via multiomics approaches.

-• To progress towards new therapeutics (pharmacologic, interventional, gene-based) in monogenic or complex forms of heart failure and arrhythmias.
+- Progress towards new therapies (pharmacological, interventional, genetics) in monogenic and/or complex forms of heart failure and arrythmia.

 This team is linked to the doctoral school 394 Physiology, Pathophysiology and Therapeutics.